What causes an earthquake? Year 3, 1/4/21

 Over our Zoom meetings, we have been working together to mark some of our learning.
 We then used this the next day to make improvements to our writing.
 Can you see the learning we marked together in Green and Pink.
 Then you can see how we changed sections in purple or added parts to improve the next day.

-Some of you have even missed BIG writing so much you’ve been putting on clam music.
+Some of you have even missed BIG writing so much you’ve been putting on calm music.
 Everyone is really impressed by your wonderful efforts with your diary writing.
 They have been a joy to read.

 In Year Three, we have been sharing some of the resources we have been using to help us with our a maths learning from home.
 What a resourceful bunch you are!
 We have seen cars, lego, cereal, coins and some of you have even made your own base ten.
 These resources have then been used to represent different numbers.
 For example one car could represent 10.
 That would mean ten cars are worth 100.